pivotal/docs-tap/vs-extension/getting-started.hbs.md

 # Get Started with Tanzu Developer Tools for Visual Studio

-This topic guides you through getting started with Tanzu Developer Tools for Visual Studio.
+This topic guides you through getting started with VMware Tanzu Developer Tools for Visual Studio.

 ## <a id="prereqs"/> Prerequisite